-- Turn right side out through the bottom opening.
-Use a long, blunt-end tool to poke out and square all the corners, smooth out the curves and push out the piping along the top edge; a chopstick works nicely.
+- Turn Right side out through the bottom opening.
+Use a long, blunt-end tool to gently push out and square all the corners, smooth out the curves, and push out the Piping along the top edge; a chopstick, knitting Needle or point turner works nicely.

 - Pull out the ties.
 Press well.

 - Make a ¼” double-turn Hem along both sides and across the bottom.
 We used our favorite method with clean finished corners.
 If you are new to hemming, as well as this cornering technique, take a look at our tutorial.